Rad-hi/Exploring_TFLM_on_ESP32/model/README.md

 This will train a model against the training data.
 This will train on a CPU in 2-3 hours.
 If you have a suitable GPU this training will be considerably faster.

-The training will output a file called `checkpoint.model` every time is sees an improvement in the validation performance and a file called `trained.model` on training completion.
+The training will output ~a file called `checkpoint.model` every time is sees an improvement in the validation performance and~ a file called `trained.model` on training completion.

 You can optionally take these and train them on the complete dataset.

+The ```train_script.py``` takes in the dataset and generates a suitable dataset that's consumed from disk, not loaded entirely into RAM, saves the model once done, and prints the testing accuracy.

 ## Convert Trained Model To TFLite.ipynb